Manelmc/ecommerce-graphql/README.md

 # ecommerce-graphql
-GraphQL example based on a e-commerce site
+A very simple GraphQL example based on an e-commerce site implemented in python with graphene.